styvesg/nsd_gnet8x/README.md

 ## Software Requirements

 The exact minimal requirement are not known exactly.
-However, the implementation uses standard routines and very few dependencies, therefore old version may still perform adequately.
-The numerical experiments and analysis has been performed with the following software versions:
+However, the implementation uses mostly standard routines and very few dependencies, therefore old versions may still perform adequately.
+The numerical latest experiments and analysis has been performed with the following software versions:

 - python 3.6.8
 - numpy 1.19.5